jhoormann/interactiveLC/README.md

 The chosen windows for each AGN/emission line will be saved to the location/file specified in this field.

 ## Output Figure Location
 You will have the option to save figures as you go, and they will be saved to the location provided here.
-The figure names will be of the format 'output location + filename + line + version + # + .png' where the number iterates from 0 so you can save multiple figures for each AGN/line combination.
+The figure names will be of the format 'output location + AGN data filename + line + version + # + .png' where the number iterates from 0 so you can save multiple figures for each AGN/line combination.

 ## Max Window Shift
 This is how much in each direction you can shift the windows in each direction using sliders.
 You may choose a large number if you want to try out a more distant continuum window but you may want a smaller number if you want finer control over where the window goes.
 For the line integration windows one bound will aways be the center of the emission line.